-SAP System Sanity Checks
+SAP System Sanity Checks Post Maintenance

 - SICK :- Transaction code SICK is to determine Initial Inconsistencies, if any, in the system.

-- SM51 :- Transaction SM51 is to check the availability and status of each application server in SAP system.
+- SM51 :- Transaction SM51 is to check the availability and status of each application server in the SAP system.

 - SMLG :- Transaction SMLG is for Logon Groups.
-It shows available groups and distribution of application servers to each group.
+It shows available groups and the distribution of application servers to each group.
 Make sure each app server is part of the available logon group.
 You can also check System Response.
 Go to transaction SMLG, and then Goto -> Load Distribution.
-There you will see a response time of the individual application servers.
+There you will see the response time of the individual application servers.

 - ST22 :- Transaction ST22 is to list the ABAP runtime errors that have occurred in an ABAP system as well as the relevant short dumps.
-No dumps or very few dumps is sign go good system health.
+No dumps or very few dumps is a sign go good system health.